opnsense/docs/source/manual/how-tos/self-signed-chain.rst

 Chains give the possibility to verify certificates where a single one is nothing more than that, a single certificate.

 Look at the default install, one certificate is created for the webgui/dashboard.
-There's nothing wrong with that certificate if we use a real world CA, but we don't.
+There is nothing wrong with that certificate if we use a real world CA, but we don't.
 We create our own chain so that one has no purpose once done.

 Should you even consider using **self signed certificate chains**? in this age of free available certificates?

    * Self signed certificate are just as secure as real world certificates.
    * They are trustworthy chains, you **know** all parties